OltreSoftware/cp-method/README.md

 ### Original contributions

-A structured four-phase research process (Perplexity, Claude, Gemini, manual verification on arXiv/Scholar/GitHub — March 2026) identified the following contributions not explicitly documented in the existing literature:
+A structured four-phase research process (Perplexity, Claude, Gemini, manual verification on arXiv/Scholar/GitHub — March 2026) identified the following distinctive elements which, based on the research conducted, did not emerge in explicit form in the literature and comparable references reviewed:

 | Contribution | Description |
 |---|---|